fatlard1993/dotfiles/scripts/README.md

-##This directory contains scripts I find handy for various reasons
+##This directory contains scripts I find handy for various reasonss

+To make this easier to script add this line to your sudoers file: username ALL=(ALL) NOPASSWD: /home/username/.scripts/*

 ###getWindowCriteria